embumila/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Number of element in linked list
+Add new element in  a list